 Scotland is a tiny country; however, regions can vary greatly in weather conditions between short distances.
 It all has to do with the notoriously unpredictable weather in Scotland.
 A common Scottish phrase that continues to be reiterated is “There’s no such thing as bad weather, just the wrong clothing” As we’ve said you can experience all four seasons in one day.

-Fall: Autumn weather is probably the most varied time of year in Scotland and can go from mild and sunny to cold and rainy in a matter of hours.
+- Fall in Scotland: Autumn weather is probably the most varied time of year in Scotland and can go from mild and sunny to cold and rainy in a matter of hours.
+It’s why many people ask us what to wear in Scotland in September.
 On average temperatures range from 8°C (46°F) to 14°C (57°F).

 The sweater is a perfect layer when combined with an outer shell to keep you warm.
 We purchased wool sweaters from independent retailers in Scotland, but good ones weren’t easy to find.
 For those with less time a little bit of online shopping for wool sweaters will suffice.
 Start here!